oddbird/popover-polyfill/README.md

 ## Configuration

-The polyfill supports a option to change the CSS layer name.
+The polyfill supports an option to change the CSS layer name.
 When using the default version of the polyfill that executes automatically, options can be set by setting the value of `window.POPOVER_POLYFILL_OPTIONS`.